 - Share accountability for and evaluate the overall performance of the HRPP

-Meeting summaries are located in HRPP's Content Folder.
+Meeting summaries are located in HRPP's Committee Meeting Summaries folder.